pdshah77/CapgeminiInterview/README.md

 7. Write a Program to Count no of digits, special character and alphabets from given jumble String Ex String: String str="1213$#$#%$#jhgjhg#%$#%8987$#%hgg%$876$%#fgjhjh"
 8. Write a Program to convert given ddmmyyyy format to mmddyyyy
+9. How to Integrate Screenshot with Test Results
+10. Write a Code to Capture the Screenshot for Error Scenarios